produnis/quarto-timer/README.md

 ## Usage

+You can add timers using

+- raw HTML
+- LUA filter

+### Raw HTML
-If you want to add a timer, use the following code snippet in your `qmd`-File:
+If you want to add a timer in raw HTML, you can use the following code snippet in your `qmd`-File:

 ```
 <div id="UNIQUE-ID"></div>